ckcollab/ckcollab/_posts/2021-5-18-Skeletor.md

 Imagine that your entire day is put together and ran _perfectly._ Tools and best practices are meticulously put into place to solve the same problems you've encountered dozens of times.
 When you go to pick out a shirt in the morning: already laid out for you.
-On your way to work but the car won't start?
+On your way to work, but the car won't start?
 No worries, there's a battery booster behind the seat.
 Forgot your office key?
 Hide-a-key rock ready to go.

 All of those little gotchyas that set development back, like: